-Military-use HEU accounts for 92% of all highly enriched uranium.
-In the last ten years, 75 tons of military HEU and 196 tons of non-military-use HEU have been eliminated.
-In contrast, non-military-use plutonium accounts for 71% of all plutonium.
-In the last ten years, the amount of military-use plutonium has been reduced by 17 tons, but there has been an increase in non-military-use plutonium of 41 tons.
+Military-use HEU accounts for 91% of all highly enriched uranium.
+Since 2007, 73 tons of military HEU and 203 tons of non-military-use HEU have been eliminated.
+In contrast, non-military-use plutonium accounts for 72% of all plutonium.
+Since 2007, the amount of military-use plutonium has been reduced by 23 tons, but there has been an increase in non-military-use plutonium of 53 tons.